-The write protection features of the FM25040B are multi-tiered.
+The write protection features of the FM25C160B are multi-tiered.
 First, a WREN op-code must be issued prior to any write operation.
-Assuming that writes are enabled using WREN, writes to memory are controlled by the /WP pin and the Status Register.
-When /WP is low, the entire part is write-protected.
-When /WP is high, the memory protection is subject to the Status register.
-Writes to the Status Register are performed using the WREN and WRSR commands and subject to the /WP pin.
-The Status Register is organized as follows.
+Assuming that writes are enabled using WREN, writes to memory are controlled by the Status register.
+As described above, writes to the status register are performed using the WRSR command and subject to the /WP pin.
+The Status register is organized as follows.